KnightlyWorks/elipseGeometry-svg-background-generator/README.md

 Feel free to copy parts of the math logic or pattern generators for your own projects!

 ---
-## 🐛 Known Issues

-### 1. Split Counter Desynchronization with Undo/Redo

-**Description:**
-The **"Split All Curves"** button utilizes a local interaction counter to limit subdivisions (max 4) for performance safety.
-This local state is not synchronized with the global `Undo/Redo` history stack.

-**Behavior:**
-If a user splits the curves and then performs an **Undo** action, the curves will revert to their previous state, but the "Split" button will retain its incremented counter value.

-**Workaround:**
-Refreshing the page  or generate new pattern resets the split counter.

 ## 📄 License